 The lyrics featured “two spirits dancing so strange” calling his name.
 In the studio May Pang whispered “John” in response to the line “Somebody call out my name”.
 The snippet was reversed and reused in the second verse, following the words “Music touching my soul”.

-The single was issued on 31 January 1975.
 In the United Kingdom it had the catalogue number Apple R 6003.
 It charted on 8 February, peaked at number 23, and spent a total of eight weeks on the charts.